Herb Sturz: Vera Institute of Justice (1961 to 1977)

 Sixteen years later, on December 1, 1976 (age 45), Sturz went to the White House Oval Office and received the Rockefeller Public Service Award from President Gerald Ford for his outstanding work in the area of the Administration of Justice and the Reduction of Crime.

 A pioneer in the development of imaginative programs in criminal justice, Herbert Sturz has spearheaded innovative approaches to solving the problems of unjust bail practices, employment of ex-offenders, alcoholism, and drug abuse.
 These successful efforts have led to the development of similar programs in other cities in this country, as well as in London and Paris.
 He has been a leader in creating model programs--such as the Wildcat Service Corporation--which provide basic work skills and jobs for persons unable to cope with competitive employment situations.
 His initiatives demonstrate that a small private agency, such as the Vera Institute of Justice, can have a profound effect on government programs.

 Sturz's projects during his 17 years at Vera are documented in Vera's online archives, websites, government publications, journals, and newspaper articles.
 Many Sturz/Vera programs and studies have become standards against which similar efforts are compared in mission, experimental design, and results.

 Manhattan Bail Project (1961)

-Sturz's first Vera project was to investigate and find practical ways to reform Manhattan's bail system.
+Sturz's first Vera project was to investigate and find practical ways to reform Manhattan's pretrial services program (bail).
 Sturz gained access to the judicial system through Schweitzer's connections with and contributions to NYU School of Law and Mayor Robert F. Wagner Jr. Sturz interviewed arrestees and attended bail hearings.
 He noted that bail decisions were heavily influenced by independent bail bondsmen, and that biographical information about the accused and their ties to the community were seldom presented to the magistrate or judge.

 Sturz designed a study to test increased use of release on their own recognizance (ROR, or release without bail).
 NYU law students supervised by Vera conducted, verified, and scored defendant surveys to assess appropriateness for ROR.
 Based on the defendant's score, Vera could recommend ROR to the Legal Aid Society and the District Attorney's Office.
 If they agreed, Vera's ROR recommendation would be presented to the magistrate or judge at the bail hearing.
 A control group was part of the test, where half of Vera's positive ROR recommendations were randomly withheld.
 Sturz's bail project showed initial signs of effectiveness, and won the support of Chief City Magistrate Abraham M. Bloch and Chief Justice John M. Murtagh of Special Sessions.
 In October 1961, Mayor Wagner approved Vera's proposed one-year bail study.

 Enthusiasm for the project built quickly.
 In January and December 1962, it was described in two criminal justice journals.
 In August, it was reported in the New York Times that 99% of defendants on ROR returned for trial.
 In January 1963, it was reported that 98% of ROR defendants appeared in court.
 In March 1993 US Deputy Attorney General Nicholas Katzenbach urged federal judges to broaden the use of the personal recognizance procedure.